-Significant portions of LaRC contain undeveloped wooded vegetation as well as large areas of maintained grass and landscaping (Figure 2.1).
-The 1299 Research Complex buildings are adjacent to wooded areas, and Building 1259A is in a maintained grass/ sparsely wooded area.
-All other facilities are in highly developed areas where nearby vegetation is limited to landscaping plants and trees.
+Significant portions of LaRC contain undeveloped wooded vegetation as well as large areas of maintained grass and landscaping.
+All the facilities are in highly developed areas where nearby vegetation is limited to landscaping plants and trees.

 4.0 ENVIRONMENTAL IMPACTS